-- the potential delay by a collaborative partner in beginning a clinical trial; - the failure of third-party CROs and other third-party service providers and independent clinical investigators to manage and conduct the trials, to perform their oversight of the trials or to meet expected deadlines; - the inability to recruit clinical trial participants at the expected rate; - the failure of clinical trials to demonstrate a product's safety or efficacy; - the inability to follow patients adequately after treatment; - · unforeseen safety issues; - the inability to manufacture or obtain sufficient quantities of materials used for clinical trials; and - unforeseen governmental or regulatory issues, including those by the FDA, DEA and other regulatory agencies.
+• the potential delay by a collaborative partner in beginning a clinical trial;

+- the failure of third-party CROs and other third-party service providers and independent clinical investigators to manage and conduct the trials, to perform their oversight of the trials or to meet expected deadlines; - the inability to recruit clinical trial participants at the expected rate; - the inability to follow patients adequately after treatment; - unforeseen safety issues; - the inability to manufacture or obtain sufficient quantities of materials used for clinical trials; and - unforeseen governmental or regulatory issues, including those by the FDA, DEA and other regulatory agencies.

 In addition, we are currently conducting and enrolling patients in clinical studies in a number of countries where our experience is more limited.
-For example, the phase 3 extension study of ALKS 5461 is being conducted in many countries around the world, including in Eastern Europe and Asia.
+For example, phase 3 efficacy studies of ALKS 3831 are being conducted in many countries around the world, including in Eastern Europe and Asia.
 We depend on independent clinical investigators, CROs and other third-party service providers and our collaborators in the conduct of clinical trials for our products and in the accurate reporting of results from such clinical trials.
 We rely heavily on these parties for successful execution of our clinical trials but do not control many aspects of their activities.
 For example, while the investigators are not our employees, we are responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the trial.
 Third parties may not complete activities on schedule or may not conduct our clinical trials in accordance with regulatory requirements or our stated protocols.

 The outcome of our clinical trials is uncertain.
 The results from pre-clinical testing and early clinical trials often have not predicted results of later clinical trials.
-A number of products have shown promising results in early clinical trials but subsequently failed to establish sufficient safety and efficacy data to obtain necessary regulatory approvals.
+A number of products have shown promising results in early clinical trials but subsequently failed to establish sufficient safety and efficacy data in later clinical trials to obtain necessary regulatory approvals.

-If a product candidate fails to demonstrate safety and efficacy in clinical trials, or if third parties fail to conduct clinical trials in accordance with their obligations, the development, approval and commercialization of our products may be delayed or prevented, and such events could materially adversely affect our business, financial condition, cash flows and results of operations.
+If a product fails to demonstrate safety and efficacy in clinical trials, or if third parties fail to conduct clinical trials in accordance with their obligations, the development, approval and commercialization of our products may be delayed or prevented, and such events could materially adversely affect our business, financial condition, cash flows and results of operations.